fl101/awardfares-blog/_posts/2019-12-29-eurobonus-analysis-and-forecast.md

 Your FlyPremium status forecast for the **next** 12 months.
 Your current FlyPremium balance is: <b><span id="flypremiumBalance">0</span></b>
 <canvas id="flypremiumChart" width="400" height="100"></canvas>

+Note: Your FlyPremium balance may not match exactly.

 <pre id="log"></pre>